 Dental Hygiene Clinic

-Patients should plan on a three hour long appointment when they schedule their appointment.
+Patients should plan on a two to three hour long appointment when they schedule their appointment.
+This is a teaching institution and services require more time than in a private dental office.
 In some cases, patients will need multiple appointments and may see more than one practitioner.
+If you have not had your teeth cleaned recently, you should plan on several appointments.

 All adult patients new to the clinic are required to come to a short screening appointment at no charge, prior to the first scheduled appointment for dental hygiene services.